+Please complete and return to Lynsey Dingsdale (Headteacher), Angela Lashley / Shirley Nield (Co-Chairs of The Governing Body) or Clerk to the Governing Body who will acknowledge receipt and explain what action will be taken.

+Your name:

+Pupil's name (if relevant):

+Your relationship to the pupil (if relevant):

+Address:

+Destruct.

+Postcode:

-o (Headteacher)(Chair of Governors) or Clerk to nowledge receipt and explain what action will be taken.
-Your name: Pupil's name (if relevant): Your relationship to the pu pil (if relevant): Address: Postcode: Day time telephone numbe Evening telephone number Please give details of your the school about it. complaint, including whether you have spoken to anybody at
+Day time telephone number: Evening telephone number:

+Please give details of your complaint, including whether you have spoken to anybody at the

+school about it.

-What actions do you feel might resolve the problem at this stage?
+What actions do you feel might resolve the pr oblem at this st tage?

-Are you attaching any paperwork?
-If so, please give details.
+Are you atta ching any paperwo rk?
+If so, pleas e give details.

 Signature:

 Date:

 Official use

-Date acknowledgement sent:
+Date acknow ledgement sent:

 By who:

+Complaint re forred to:

+Complaint re ferred to:

-Complaint referred to:
+Complaint re ferred to:

-Date: